Imayowadavid/Superstore-Transactions-Analysis-/README.md

 **Data Transformation**
 ***
 1. The dataset( Transaction Table) was transformed using Power Query Editor (PowerBI).
-2. Three(3) Dimension Tables(Customer, Location ,Product) were formed from the Transaction Table and all the categorized tables were grouped according to related data concept.
+2. Three(3) Dimension Tables(Customer, Location ,Product) were formed from the Transaction Table and categorized  according to related data concept.
 3. Fact table ( Transaction Table ) was renamed SALESFact.
 3. Duplicates were removed from the Dimension Tables .